Bhopal–Lucknow Express

 The train is announced in the railway budget of 2011–12.

 Arrival and departure

 One train depart from Bhopal every Mondays at 07:30 hrs. from platform 5 reaching Lucknow the next day at 05:40 hrs.

 One train will depart from Lucknow every Wednesday at 17:20, reaching Bhopal the next day at 18:30.

 Route and halts

-The train will go via Allahabad & Bina–Katni Rail Route.
+The train will go via Allahabad (Prayagraj) & Bina–Katni Rail Route.
 The important halts of the train are :